FAI-Solutions/Continue-NIM-Proxy/README.md

 **1. Setup the port you want to use**

-open `nim_proxy.py` and change the port by replacing the default `LISTEN_PORT = 7606` 7606 with whatever you want to use.
+open `nim_proxy.py` and change the port by replacing the default `LISTEN_PORT = 7606` with whichever port you want to use (make sure it is not occupied by something else).

 **2. Run the proxy** (keep this terminal open while using STep 3.7 Flash in Continue)